 The Turnaway Study has found that people seek abortion care for a wide range of reasons, including finances, timing, issues with a partner, and the need to care for their other children.
 Research has also found that the overwhelming majority of people who seek abortions are confident about their decision, meaning that abortion should not be portrayed as an inherently difficult, complicated or tragic choice.
+In addition, while some may choose to self-manage an abortion because of restrictions or barriers that make accessing care at a clinic impossible, for others, self-managing an abortion is an affirmative choice and personal preference.
 All abortion stories should be presented as equally valid and treated with compassion.

 Lack of insurance coverage is a major barrier to abortion care.

 Abortion care is health care.
 It should be covered no matter your source of insurance.
 Unfortunately this is not the case due to restrictions like the Hyde Amendment that restrict publicly funded insurance coverage of abortion care through programs like Medicaid, Tricare, Indian Health Services, federal employees, and for people receiving care in federally funded detention centers and carceral centers.